DataDog/documentation/content/en/network_performance_monitoring/network_map.md

 #### Filter connections

-To filter the connections displayed you can choose:
+To filter the connections displayed, you can choose:

 * Whether or not to **Show Unresolved Flows**.
-* Hide network flows outside specified percentile range of the active network metric.
+* Hide network flows outside spegcified percentile range of the active network metric.
 * Filter your tags based on a fuzzy string match.

 ## Inspection

-Mousing over a tag highlights it and shows the network traffic as animated lines to emphasize directionality:
+Hovering over a node highlights it and animates the directionality of the network traffic it sends and receives:

 {{< img src="network_performance_monitoring/network_map/network_map_highlight.mp4" alt="Service Map" video="true" responsive="true" width="70%" >}}

-Clicking a tag displays a menu with the option to inspect the tag by isolating it and displaying the network data from other tags according to the type of data selected.
+After clicking on a node, inspect it by selecting _Inspect_ from the menu that appears to isolate it and display network data from other nodes according to the type of metric selected.
 Below is an example result of inspecting a tag:

 {{< img src="network_performance_monitoring/network_map/network_entity_zoom.png" alt="network_entity_zoom" responsive="true" style="width:70%;">}}